BYU-AUVSI/imaging/server/README.md

 ## Motivation

-The above setup minimizes imaging's dependence on ROS, thus increasing transferability.
+The server/client setup minimizes imaging's dependence on ROS, thus increasing transferability.
 Want to use something other than ROS in the future?
 Then all you need to do is change the < 100 line ros_ingest.py script, (which describes how to pull data in from the plane) and you're good to go!